FullExpression/confusion-matrix/projects/confusion-matrix/README.md

 ## Example

-You can see visually how the library looks like as well as some of different configurations [here](https://fe-confusion-matrix.web.app/).
+You can see visually how the library looks like as well different configurations [here](https://fe-confusion-matrix.web.app/).

 In [here](../web-app/src) you can find the source code of the example shown before.